-In the unconsolidated financial statements Bank has adopted the policy of carrying all investments in subsidiaries and associates at cost in accordance with IAS 27 "Consolidated and Separate Financial Statements".
+In the consolidated financial statements Bank has adopted the policy of carrying all investments in associates at equity method accordance with IAS 27 "Consolidated and Separate Financial Statements".

 h) Deposits from banks, customers and subordinated liabilities

 Deposits from banks customers and subordinated liabilities are financial instruments related to attracted funds by the Bank, payable on demand or upon certain maturity and bearing agreed interest rate.